Uncertainty-aware Panoptic Segmentation: Technical Approach

 Similar to \cite{sensoy2018evidential} we add a KL-term to force the evidence created by non-ground truth logits to a minimum, such that the network predict strong evidence only for the correct class, suppressing the others.
 The overall loss for the semantic head is

 where $\lambda_t$ controls the weight of the KL term.
 We use $\lambda_t = 0.06 \times \text{min}\{1, t/(60I)\}$, where $t$ is the current training iteration and $I$ is the number of iterations per epoch.
 Thus $\lambda_t$ increases until $60$ epochs and then stays at the value of $0.06$.
+This way network first learns to segment correctly and later also focuses on providing correct uncertainty \cite{sensoy2018evidential}.
 We provide the supporting study regarding our choice in \secref{sec:lambda}.